 The need for rebirth, for turning over a new leaf, is a strong and beneficial thing.
 We all must recharge our batteries, refocus our goals, and start anew sometimes.
 Maybe every year.

-Today, to commemorate the ushering in of 2016, I am featuring 10 songs that are designed to mark the New Year and the changes, resolutions and fresh starts we hope to successfully achieve in the coming 12 months.
+Today, to commemorate the ushering in of 2019, I am featuring a dozen songs that are designed to mark the New Year and the changes, resolutions and fresh starts we hope to successfully achieve in the coming 12 months.

 “New Year’s Day,” U2, 1983

 “Though I want to be with you, be with you night and day, nothing changes on New Year’s Day…” Bono is probably right.
 Nothing much changes on New Year’s Day.
 It’s the day AFTER when we start getting serious about our exercise programs, our diets, our resolutions and the need to make that fresh start.
 Here’s to everyone’s intentions to shake off the old and commit ourselves to new and wonderful things in our lives.

 Rock’s most notorious chameleon apparently knew ahead of time that he would be going through many ch-ch-ch-changes as he proceeded through his extraordinary career.
 Indeed, he wrote and released this song in 1971 as part of the “Hunky Dory” album, but by the time it became a hit in the US in 1973, he had already moved on to his Ziggy Stardust persona, and would soon move on again to his R&B/disco period.
 This song does such an amazing job of reminding us that changes will always come, as much as we may resist them: “Turn and face the strange changes, just gonna have to be a different man, time may change me, but I can’t trace time…”